 When performing in examination using an app that slows down or speeds up tempo without affecting pitch, the candidate may choose a tempo commensurate with their ability and interpretative judgement in demonstrating the technical, musical and artistic objectives for the level.

 Engaging an accompanist and negotiating a professional fee is a matter for the candidate and the accompanist, as the examining body AMEB is not able to provide advice on these matters.
 Lists of accompanists may be found on the following websites:

 Click here for a list of the Melbourne Conservatorium of Music list of approved accompanists.

 The VMTA has a list of accompanists on their website: www.vmta.org.au

-Click here to about Video Repertoire exam preparation.
+Click here to about video exam preparation, recording and submission.